spencermountain/compromise/README.md

    }]
 ```
 ####Tokenization
-neighbouring words with the same part of speech are merged together, unless there is punctuation, different capitalisation, or special cases.
+Neighbouring words with the same part of speech are merged together, unless there is punctuation, different capitalisation, or special cases.
 ```javascript
 nlp.pos("tony hawk won")
 //tony hawk   NN